Alert

 Prepare to contact the worker and employer to negotiate modified work by reviewing the claim information available.
 If modified work is already being performed determine what additional information should be gathered.

-Review the pre-accident job duties, physical demands analysis (if available) and the worker’s medical information to determine their current fitness level and what work restrictions may be anticipated.
+Review the pre-accident job duties, physical demands analysis (if available), psychological job demands (if applicable) and the worker’s medical information to determine their current fitness level and what work restrictions may be anticipated.
 Research the employer’s industry and/or website to gain an understanding of the business and modified work opportunities.
 Consider return-to-work barriers and solutions.
 Prepare possible modified work ideas to discuss with the worker and employer.

 Determine if obligation to reinstate applies to the claim (work-related accident occurred on or after September 1, 2018, up to and including March 31, 2021).